 specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult with the instructor in this class.

 Students with Disabilities

-Students with disabilities requesting accommodations should first register with the Disability Resource Center:
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center (DRC) by visiting

-352-392-8565, https://disability.ufl.edu/
+'''

+https://disability.ufl.edu/students/get-started/

+'''